This post may contain affiliate links. Please read my disclosure policy for more details.

 - If you use saffron, place the strands in a glass with 2 Tablespoons of warm water.
 Let them soak.

-- Turn the heat off, stir in the butter and the parmesan cheese, add freshly ground black pepper, taste and make sure you're happy with the seasoning.
+- Turn the heat off, stir in the butter and the parmesan cheese, add freshly ground black pepper, taste, and make sure you're happy with the seasoning.

-- Then scrape the cooked rice onto a large baking tray, spread it in a thin even layer and set aside for at least 1 hour or until cold.
+- Then scrape the cooked rice onto a large baking tray, spread it in a thin, even layer, and set aside for at least 1 hour or until cold.
 Once it's cold enough, you can also transfer it into a bowl and place it in the fridge if you plan to use it later or the day after.

 Shape the rice balls

 - Once the risotto has cooled completely, divide the mixture into 10 pieces and flatten each piece in damp hands.
-Cup the mixture in the palm of your hand and fill the centre with a piece of mozzarella.
+Cup the mixture in the palm of your hand and fill the center with a piece of mozzarella.
 Shape into a ball by bringing the sides up and sealing at the top.
 Shaping is much easier with clean, damp hands, so make sure to wash them often.

 Arancini coating

-- Whisk water, flour and salt in a bowl until smooth and place the breadcrumbs onto a plate.
+- Whisk water, flour, and salt in a bowl until smooth, and place the breadcrumbs onto a plate.

 Fry them